What is GDPR?

 Our PowerPack add-ons are solutions that deliver value by extending the Dynamics 365 platform.
-Many of them operate directly within the platform and thus do not require any of your customer data to be processed by HCL.
+Many of them operate directly within the platform and thus do not require any of your customer data to be processed by HCLTech.
 However, certain add-ons need back-end integration and synchronization to fulfill their function.
 This information can be quickly found by navigating to the configuration page for each PowerPack add-on imported in your CRM.

 PowerPacks that rely on PowerObjects’ Cloud Services:

 - PowerChat: Relies on our cloud to set up chat communications with client’s endpoints.

 - PowerEmail: Uses our cloud to track email delivery and opens.